-- What did we talk about last class? - Have you caught up with the reading?
-Was there anything in the reading you found interesting? - Do you have any questions about the next assignment?
+- What did we talk about last class? - Was there anything in the reading you found interesting? - Do you have any questions about the next assignment?

 Grammars

 - Grammars are a central concept in theoretical computer science.
 They are formal ways of specifying "languages" or sets of strings and how those strings can be produced. - The general idea of grammars is that you have productions that map a string to another string.
 How these productions are applied varies between different types of grammars.
 Some styles of grammars also have limitations on the strings that can be on either side of a production.